anhero/JsonBox/readme.txt

 This library isn't what I would call typesafe.
 It's "typesafe" when you use it from the outside, but internally, it isn't.
 I can see the library going crazy if it's used in a multi-threaded program, it wasn't designed for multi-threading.

-The Value type is quite small because it uses a union of different pointer types and an enum to know which type of data the value points to with its union of pointers.
+The Value type has a small memory footprint because it uses a union of different pointer types and an enum to know which type of data the value points to with its union of pointers.

+HOW TO BUILD
+To build the library by itself, you can use cmake.
+The simple way is to use the command "cmake ./" while being in the directory containing the CMakeLists.txt.

+Or

+You can simply copy the include and source files in your project.
+The library only depends on the STL and nothing else special, so it should build on pretty much anything.